LOVE IS THE HEARTBEAT OF THE UNIVERSE

 Violetta wonders if Alfredo offers the true love she thought would never be hers.
 She laughs off the idea, declaring that she will live only for pleasure.

-Five months later, Alfredo is blissfully happy living with Violetta in the country.
+Three months later, Alfredo is blissfully happy living with Violetta in the country.
 When he learns from the maid, Annina, that Violetta has been selling her possessions to pay their expenses, he rushes off to Paris to raise funds.
 Violetta is perplexed by Alfredo’s sudden departure.
-She receives an invitation to a party to be given by her friend Flora Bervoix that evening in Paris and quickly dismisses it.
+She receives an invitation to a party to be given by her friend Flora Bervoix that evening in Paris, but quickly dismisses it.

 Alfredo’s father, Giorgio Germont, arrives at the house, expressing his outrage at his son’s liaison with Violetta.
 Although he becomes convinced that Violetta does truly love Alfredo, he insists that she leave him for the sake of his family: the relationship would doom Alfredo’s sister’s chances for an advantageous marriage.
-Violetta eventually agrees to leave Alfredo, knowing that it will hasten her death.
-She asks Germont to promise her that after she dies, he will explain to his son the reason why she left him.
+Violetta eventually agrees to leave Alfredo, but asks that after she dies, he will explain to his son the real reason why she left him.

-After Germont leaves, Violetta decides to attend Flora’s party and writes a farewell note to Alfredo.
+Violetta plans a reconciliation with Baron Douphol and then writes a farewell note to Alfredo.
 When Alfredo returns, she begs him to love her as much as she loves him and then runs from the room.
 The confused Alfredo is surprised when a messenger delivers the farewell note.
 Despair overwhelms him, but his father appears and asks him to return home.
-Noticing Flora’s invitation, Alfredo assumes that Violetta has returned to her old lover and vows to seek revenge.
+Alfredo ignores his father’s entreaties.
+Noticing Flora’s invitation, Alfredo assumes that Violetta has returned to her old lover and rushes to Paris to seek revenge.

 When supper is announced, all adjourn to the dining room, but Violetta soon reappears, having asked to see Alfredo privately.
 Fearing Douphol’s jealousy, she begs Alfredo to leave.
 He refuses, and she finally lies to him that she loves Douphol.
 Summoning the guests, Alfredo denounces Violetta and throws his winnings at her feet as payment for her services.
 She faints, causing all present to rebuke Alfredo for his behavior.
 Germont, who has followed his son to the party, reproaches him for insulting a woman.
-Violetta privately laments that Alfredo will never understand the sacrifice she made for love.
+Violetta laments that Alfredo will never understand the sacrifice she made for love.
+Douphol challenges Alfredo to a duel.

-One month later, Violetta lies dying in her Paris home.
-Dr. Grenvil admits to Annina that Violetta has only a few hours to live.
+Five months later, Violetta lies dying in her Paris home.
+Dr. Grenvil tells Annina that Violetta has only a few hours to live.
 Violetta sends Annina to distribute her remaining money to the poor.
-Left alone, she rereads a letter from Germont: Alfredo, having wounded Baron Douphol in a duel, is traveling abroad.
+Left alone, she rereads a letter from Germont: Alfredo, having wounded Baron Douphol in the duel, is traveling abroad.
 Germont has written to him of Violetta’s sacrifice, and Alfredo will soon return to ask her forgiveness.
 Violetta knows that it is too late.

 Alfredo appears and convinces Violetta that she will regain her health once they start a new life together, far from Paris.
-Violetta tries to get dressed to go to church to offer a prayer of thanksgiving, but collapses.
+Violetta tries to get dressed to go out with Alfredo, but collapses.
 In anger and despair, she asks how God can let her die so young.
 She gives Alfredo a miniature of herself and asks that he give it to the woman he will one day marry.
 She suddenly declares that she has found new strength, but then falls lifeless.

 Cecilia Violetta López